 If you read the title of this post and assumed the “fifty lakes” is an exaggeration, let me begin by assuring you that it’s not.
 If anything, it’s an underestimation.
 At one point, from where I was standing on the Medicine Bow Peak trail, I could see 32 lakes!

-At an elevation of 12,013 feet (3662 m), Medicine Bow Peak is the highest peak in the Wyoming half of the Medicine Bow Mountains (which also extend into northern Colorado).
+At an elevation of 12,013 feet (3662 m), Medicine Bow Peak is the highest peak in the Wyoming half of the Medicine Bow Mountains (which extend into northern Colorado).
 The Snowy Range – the northernmost section of the Medicine Bows – is traversed by a scenic byway and was our destination for Labor Day Weekend 2019.

 But more on the hike shortly.

-Our first stop on our way up the Byway was Brooklyn Lake, located north of the highway down Forest Service Road 317.
+Our first stop on our way up the Byway from the east was Brooklyn Lake, located north of the highway down Forest Service Road 317.
 There’s a beautiful little chapel up there as well, and as we drove past people were arriving for a wedding.
 There’s also a campground, though this isn’t where we stayed.

 From Brooklyn Lake, we opted to take the scenic route back to the Byway along Forest Service Road 312.
-The brochure they gave us at the visitor center labeled this as a maintained road, but it’s a good thing we had our Forester because my Corolla wouldn’t have made it.
+The map they gave us at the visitor center labeled this as a maintained road, but it’s a good thing we had our Forester because my Corolla wouldn’t have made it.
 We didn’t need 4WD but we definitely needed the clearance, and it would have been nice if the brochure had mentioned that.

 Back on the Byway, we soon arrived at the Sugarloaf Recreation Area.
-Here you’ll find a well-maintained road that’s marked on the brochure as being 4WD (it isn’t… they seriously need to correct their map) leading to Libby Lake, Lewis Lake, two picnic areas, and Sugarloaf Campground.
+Here you’ll find a well-maintained road that’s marked on the brochure as being 4WD (it isn’t… they need to update their map) leading to Libby Lake, Lewis Lake, two picnic areas, and Sugarloaf Campground.
 A few trails depart from here as well.
-There is a day use fee in effect, or you can hang your Interagency Annual Pass from your rearview mirror.
+There is a day use fee in effect, or you can hang your Interagency Pass from your rearview mirror.

 Back on the main road, our next stop was at Libby Flats and Medicine Bow Pass, the high point of the Scenic Byway at 10,847 feet (3306 m).
 A short walk out to a viewing platform provides scenic views in all directions.
 You’re above tree line at this point so bring a wind jacket!